withastro/roadmap/proposals/0000-hybrid-output.md

 # Adoption strategy

+- This feature will be released behind an experimental flag to collect feedback.
-- Adoption will be entirely opt-in by setting `output: 'server'` in your `astro.config.mjs` file and adding `export const prerender = true` to a route.
+  - Opt-in to this new behavior by setting the `experimental.prerender` flag in your `astro.config.mjs` file and adding `export const prerender = true` to a route.
-- This is not a breaking change, it is new behavior
+- This should not be a breaking change, but some sites that may rely on the structure of our `dist/` directory may have to update to accomodate our new output formats.
-- Third-party adapters will not necessarily need to change to support this new hybrid output as it builds on top of the existing `server` output
+- Third-party adapters will require minimal changes to support this new hybrid output, as it builds on top of the existing `server` output.
+We will be updating our official adapters with support for this over time.

 # Unresolved questions

-- Any public API changes needed for adapters?
+N/A